evertrust/horizon-go/docs/SecurityIdentityProviderUpdateRequest.md

 `func (o *SecurityIdentityProviderUpdateRequest) UnsetPasswordPolicy()`

 UnsetPasswordPolicy ensures that no value is present for PasswordPolicy, not even an explicit nil
-### GetEmailTemplate

-`func (o *SecurityIdentityProviderUpdateRequest) GetEmailTemplate() EmailTemplate`

-GetEmailTemplate returns the EmailTemplate field if non-nil, zero value otherwise.

-### GetEmailTemplateOk

-`func (o *SecurityIdentityProviderUpdateRequest) GetEmailTemplateOk() (*EmailTemplate, bool)`

-GetEmailTemplateOk returns a tuple with the EmailTemplate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEmailTemplate

-`func (o *SecurityIdentityProviderUpdateRequest) SetEmailTemplate(v EmailTemplate)`

-SetEmailTemplate sets EmailTemplate field to given value.

-### HasEmailTemplate

-`func (o *SecurityIdentityProviderUpdateRequest) HasEmailTemplate() bool`

-HasEmailTemplate returns a boolean if a field has been set.

-### SetEmailTemplateNil

-`func (o *SecurityIdentityProviderUpdateRequest) SetEmailTemplateNil(b bool)`

- SetEmailTemplateNil sets the value for EmailTemplate to be an explicit nil

-### UnsetEmailTemplate
-`func (o *SecurityIdentityProviderUpdateRequest) UnsetEmailTemplate()`

-UnsetEmailTemplate ensures that no value is present for EmailTemplate, not even an explicit nil
+### GetType

+`func (o *SecurityIdentityProviderUpdateRequest) GetType() string`

+GetType returns the Type field if non-nil, zero value otherwise.

+### GetTypeOk

+`func (o *SecurityIdentityProviderUpdateRequest) GetTypeOk() (*string, bool)`

+GetTypeOk returns a tuple with the Type field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetType

+`func (o *SecurityIdentityProviderUpdateRequest) SetType(v string)`

+SetType sets Type field to given value.

+### GetClientCredentials

+`func (o *SecurityIdentityProviderUpdateRequest) GetClientCredentials() string`

+GetClientCredentials returns the ClientCredentials field if non-nil, zero value otherwise.

+### GetClientCredentialsOk

+`func (o *SecurityIdentityProviderUpdateRequest) GetClientCredentialsOk() (*string, bool)`

+GetClientCredentialsOk returns a tuple with the ClientCredentials field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetClientCredentials

+`func (o *SecurityIdentityProviderUpdateRequest) SetClientCredentials(v string)`

+SetClientCredentials sets ClientCredentials field to given value.

+### GetEmailClaim

+`func (o *SecurityIdentityProviderUpdateRequest) GetEmailClaim() string`

+GetEmailClaim returns the EmailClaim field if non-nil, zero value otherwise.

+### GetEmailClaimOk

+`func (o *SecurityIdentityProviderUpdateRequest) GetEmailClaimOk() (*string, bool)`

+GetEmailClaimOk returns a tuple with the EmailClaim field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEmailClaim

+`func (o *SecurityIdentityProviderUpdateRequest) SetEmailClaim(v string)`

+SetEmailClaim sets EmailClaim field to given value.

+### HasEmailClaim

+`func (o *SecurityIdentityProviderUpdateRequest) HasEmailClaim() bool`

+HasEmailClaim returns a boolean if a field has been set.

+### GetIdentifierClaim

+`func (o *SecurityIdentityProviderUpdateRequest) GetIdentifierClaim() string`

+GetIdentifierClaim returns the IdentifierClaim field if non-nil, zero value otherwise.

+### GetIdentifierClaimOk

+`func (o *SecurityIdentityProviderUpdateRequest) GetIdentifierClaimOk() (*string, bool)`

+GetIdentifierClaimOk returns a tuple with the IdentifierClaim field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIdentifierClaim

+`func (o *SecurityIdentityProviderUpdateRequest) SetIdentifierClaim(v string)`

+SetIdentifierClaim sets IdentifierClaim field to given value.

+### HasIdentifierClaim

+`func (o *SecurityIdentityProviderUpdateRequest) HasIdentifierClaim() bool`

+HasIdentifierClaim returns a boolean if a field has been set.

+### GetNameClaim

+`func (o *SecurityIdentityProviderUpdateRequest) GetNameClaim() string`

+GetNameClaim returns the NameClaim field if non-nil, zero value otherwise.

+### GetNameClaimOk

+`func (o *SecurityIdentityProviderUpdateRequest) GetNameClaimOk() (*string, bool)`

+GetNameClaimOk returns a tuple with the NameClaim field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNameClaim

+`func (o *SecurityIdentityProviderUpdateRequest) SetNameClaim(v string)`

+SetNameClaim sets NameClaim field to given value.

+### HasNameClaim

+`func (o *SecurityIdentityProviderUpdateRequest) HasNameClaim() bool`

+HasNameClaim returns a boolean if a field has been set.

+### GetProviderMetadataUrl

+`func (o *SecurityIdentityProviderUpdateRequest) GetProviderMetadataUrl() string`

+GetProviderMetadataUrl returns the ProviderMetadataUrl field if non-nil, zero value otherwise.

+### GetProviderMetadataUrlOk

+`func (o *SecurityIdentityProviderUpdateRequest) GetProviderMetadataUrlOk() (*string, bool)`

+GetProviderMetadataUrlOk returns a tuple with the ProviderMetadataUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProviderMetadataUrl

+`func (o *SecurityIdentityProviderUpdateRequest) SetProviderMetadataUrl(v string)`

+SetProviderMetadataUrl sets ProviderMetadataUrl field to given value.

 ### GetProxy

 `func (o *SecurityIdentityProviderUpdateRequest) GetProxy() string`